JuliaPhylo/PhyloTraits.jl/docs/src/man/phyloregression.md

 Using the same branch length transformations, this model can be straightforwardly extended to phylogenetic networks.

+This transformation assumes a time-consistent and ultrametric phylogeny, in which all paths from the root to any tip has the same length: the "height" of the phylogeny referred to above.

 We can illustrate this with the predictor trait we used earlier.
 We use the same function as before, only indicating the model we want to use:
 ```@example tree_trait
 fitPagel = phylolm(@formula(trait1 ~ 1), dat, truenet, model="lambda")
 ```
-As it is indeed generated according to a plain BM on the phylogeny, the estimated λ should be close to 1.
+As this trait 1 was indeed generated according to a plain BM on the phylogeny (see next section), the estimated λ should be close to 1.
 It can be extracted with function `lambda_estim`:
 ```@repl tree_trait
 lambda_estim(fitPagel)